Skin care: Toning

+Moisturizing

+Moisturizers are used to hydrate dry skin, improve and prevent rough, cracked skin, restore the natural feel of the skin to make it soft, silky, and smooth, or alleviate skin conditions such as eczema, contact dermatitis, or rosacea.
+In essence, most people use moisturizers to ensure their skin feels and looks nice without any discomfort.
+It is a crucial aspect of skincare, particularly for areas prone to dryness or that have impaired barrier function.
+Moisturizing skincare can contribute to preventing and treating skin diseases and disorders.
+The term "moisturization" holds different meanings depending on its intended purpose and how it is applied.
+Different formulations exist for different skin types, such as lightweight gels for oily skin and rich creams for dry skin.

+Targeted treatment

+Specialized products such as serums, facial masks, and eye cream contain active ingredients to address specific skin concerns.

 Skin care by age

 Neonate

 Guidelines for neonatal skin care have been developed.
 Nevertheless, the pediatric and dermatological communities have not reached a consensus on best cleansing practices, as good quality scientific evidence is scarce.
 Immersion in water seems superior to washing alone, and use of synthetic detergents or mild liquid baby cleansers seems comparable or superior to water alone.

 Children and adolescents

 Dermatologists normally recommend that children wash their skin with a mild cleanser, use moisturizing lotion as needed, and wear sunscreen every day.
 Elaborate skin care routines are promoted on social media platforms such as TikTok.
 This has led to children and teens using harsh and inappropriate products, such as anti-aging products, which provide no benefit to young skin and may be harmful.
 It has also encouraged children and teens to wear sunscreen every day.

 Elderly

 Skin ageing is associated with increased skin vulnerability, and the texture and colour of the skin can change over time.
 Although wrinkles occur naturally due to ageing, smoking can intensify the appearance of wrinkles.
 Sunspots, dryness, wrinkles, and melanomas can occur from UV exposure over time, whether it be through the sun or through tanning beds.
 Exposure to UV can make skin less elastic.
 Skin problems including pruritus are common in the elderly but are often inadequately addressed.
 A literature review of studies assessing the maintenance of skin integrity in the elderly found most studies to have low levels of evidence, but the review concluded that skin-cleansing with synthetic detergents or amphoteric surfactants induced less skin dryness than using soap and water.
 Moisturizers with humectants helped with skin dryness and skin barrier occlusive reduced skin injuries.
 When taking baths or showers, using warm water rather than hot water can aid with dryness.